 2) Quit the multitasking

 The world is pretty obsessed with multitasking.
-Everyone is doing a million things at once – eating, working, watching TV and answering the group chat all at once is a pretty standard Thursday night right?
+Everyone is doing a million things at once – eating, working, watching tv and answering the group chat all at once is a pretty standard Thursday evening right?

 Well, turns out, the more you multitask in your daily life, the harder you’ll find it to focus on one thing at one time, and the FOMO will be strong with you.
 Try to cut back on the multitasking in your everyday life and it should be a good step towards leaving the FOMO behind.